MinhMaxx/personal-website-frontend/README.md

 ## Project Description

 This is the frontend part of my personal website, designed to showcase my skills, experiences, projects, and achievements.
 Built using React, it features several sections including Home, About Me, Projects, Testimonials, and Contact.
 It interacts with a backend service to provide functionalities like testimonials and contact forms, using libraries such as React-Bootstrap for styling and Axios for HTTP requests.
-This website serves as both an online portfolio and an interactive resume.
+This website serves as an online portfolio/an interactive resume.

 The backend for this project can be found [here](https://github.com/MinhMaxx/personal_website_backend).